jacpul/approxcount/README.md

 Perform this work on ukko or akka (other machines may not have enough cores).

 Once your code is working, execute the bash one-liners below to gather experimental data.
 Cut and paste the data into a spreadsheet (one table per sheet).
 It should import into columns if you do it correctly.
 Then, calculate the average value for each column, and plot the averages as a series with respect to the changing value.
+Answer the questions about the data in a text file under headings for each question below.

 ### How does the number of threads affect the time to perform sloppy counting?